 The loop can contain all types of elements used in other parts of microflows, with the exception of start and stop events.
 Additionally, only a loop can contain break events and continue events.
 A break event is used in loops only to stop iterating over a list of objects and continue with the rest of the flow in a microflow.
 A continue event is used in loops only to stop the current iteration and start the iteration of the next object.

 Loop properties consists of the Data Source section and are described below:

 Loop Over – a variable that is a list of items you will loop through

 Loop Variable Name – refers to the name of the list item that is currently being worked on

 3 Loop Example

-Let us study a straightforward use-case, where you retrieve a list of orders from your database, loop over this list, and mark orders as processed as a result.
+A straightforward use-case is where you retrieve a list of orders from your database, loop over this list, and mark orders as processed as a result.

 Make sure you have the following prerequisites: